inputsh/awesome-linux/README.md

 #### GNOME-based

-* [Builder](https://wiki.gnome.org/Apps/Builder) - Builder is an IDE for GNOME that is focused on bringing the power of the GNOME platform to more developers than ever before.
+* [Builder](https://wiki.gnome.org/Apps/Builder) - IDE for GNOME that is focused on bringing the power of the GNOME platform to more developers.
 * [Evince](https://wiki.gnome.org/Apps/Evince) - The most popular document viewer on the GNOME platform.
-* [Gedit](https://wiki.gnome.org/Apps/Gedit) - Gedit is the GNOME text editor.
-While aiming at simplicity and ease of use, gedit is a powerful general purpose text editor.
+* [Gedit](https://wiki.gnome.org/Apps/Gedit) - Powerful general purpose text editor.
 * [Polari](https://wiki.gnome.org/Apps/Polari) - IRC client built to be easy to use.
 * [To Do](https://wiki.gnome.org/Apps/Todo) - Minimalistic personal task manager designed to fit right into your GNOME desktop.